KaloyanT/weatherApp/README.md

 1. Clone or download the repository with both frond-end and back-end projects
 2. Navigate to the backend directory, open a terminal/cmd and write: "mvn clean package -DskipTests docker:build"
-3. Navigate to the root directory of the project, open a terminal/cmd and write: "docker-compose up --build --force-recreate"
+3. Navigate to the root directory of the project, open a terminal/cmd and write: "docker-compose up --build --force-recreate -d"